-A new report from DHL Supply Chain shows that many companies have not yet implemented an ecommerce strategy that includes their supply chain, even though they recognise how important this is for customer retention and satisfaction.
+A new report from DHL Supply Chain shows that many companies have not yet implemented an ecommerce strategy that includes their supply chain, even though they recognize how important this is for customer retention and satisfaction.

 The worldwide survey of almost 900 decision-makers responsible for ecommerce and logistics or supply chain management says that six out of ten B2B companies are still working towards full implementation of their ecommerce strategy.
-Although they recognise that customer service is the most important aspect of ecommerce, other business pressures are slowing down progress.
+Although they recognize that customer service is the most important aspect of ecommerce, other business pressures are slowing down progress.

 The digital progress of B2B ecommerce businesses can vary dramatically, so strategies to address the challenges of the next three to five years are going to be very different.
 Time pressures and costs mean that experimentation is a luxury very few will be able to afford.